-There are over 10,000 protesting farmers camping at the Tikri Border and over 18,000 at Singhu border in Delhi and their numbers are constantly growing as the resistance remains long and arduous.
-Sanitation remains a major unsolved challenge which puts the farmers, especially women and senior citizens at increased health and safety risk amidst the pandemic.
-Hence, installation of safe, comfortable and accessible toilets is an urgent humanitarian and social justice need.
+In December 2020, there were over 10,000 protesting farmers camping at the Tikri Border, and over 18,000 at the Singhu border in Delhi.
+Their numbers grew constantly, as the resistance was long and arduous.
+Sanitation was a major unsolved challenge, which put the farmers, especially women and senior citizens, at increased health and safety risk amidst the pandemic.
+Hence, installation of safe, comfortable and accessible toilets became an urgent humanitarian and social justice need.

-Lacs of men protesting Farmers fighting with the sanitation facility available to them, the conditions of municipality toilets are such that people are avoiding them to use, so we thought of more simpler and economic design for men's toilet.
+Laks of men protesting and farmers fought, while the sanitation facilities available to them, municipality toilets, were in such poor condition that people avoided using them.
+So, we thought of a simpler and more economic design for men's toilets.

-This DIY toilet is made up of oil canisters which are collected from the site langar sites where it's a trash for them after use, so we tried to take their trash and craft them as a toilet unit.
+This DIY toilet was made up of oil canisters, collected from the Langar sites where users dump the canisters as trash after use.
+So, we tried to take their trash and craft it as a toilet unit.

-In the meantime, our team set up camp at the Singhu site itself and started a DIY workshop to create urinals from materials sourced at the protest sites.
-A design using tin oil cans was finalised by incorporating the inputs of the farmers and the production is being done on site.
-The initiative generated a lot of interest and we received support from the farmers who dug up pits in the ground, helped with production and gave constant feedback on how to improve our designs.
+At the same time, our team set up camp at the Singhu site itself and started a DIY workshop to create urinals from materials sourced at the protest sites.
+A design using tin oil cans was finalised by incorporating the inputs of the farmers, and the production was done on site.
+The initiative generated a lot of interest and we received support from the farmers who dug up pits in the ground, helped with production, and gave constant feedback on how to improve our designs.

-An artist full of life can dig a pit upto 10 feet and more.
+Mr Ghassa Singh is an artist full of life who, among other things, can dig a pit up to 10 feet deep.

-We are collaborating with him to install more toilets at protest sites.
-His skill in digging a pit is crazy that impressed us.
+We collaborated with him to install more toilets at protest sites.
+His skill in digging a pit is crazy impressive.